mrd875/SocketIOPlayground/readme.md

 It will be entirely up to the clients (developers) to keep track of the state and messages they receive from the server, they receive enough information from the server so that they will be able to keep track and keep a consistent application going.

+A developer can use the GT object on the client side to communicate with the server.
+The GT object will emit events to the developer and allow developers to send messages.